yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-2.md

 This branch creates a side effect which starts the timer and saves that timer directly to a normal property `heatingIntervalId`.
-You are always welcome to use normal properties and methods inside Behavior Graph however you like.
-You just don't get the additional support from Behavior Graph for those uses.
-Here we are just saving the timer so we can cancel it later.
-We don't need to respond to any changes with it so we just save it to a property.
+We will use this to stop the timer later.
 When the timer fires, we create an action to bring new information into Behavior Graph.
 In this case, the new information is that `currentTemperature` has increased by 1.
 Note we are accessing `currentTemperature.value` inside a side effect block which means we don't need to add it as a demand of the behavior.

+`heatingIntervalId` is a normal Javascript property.
+You are always welcome to use normal properties and methods inside behaviors however you like.
+You just won't get the additional support from Behavior Graph for those uses.
+In this case, we don't need to respond to any changes with it so we just save it to a property.

 #### Turning Off

+If you run this program now, the heat will start incrementing but it won't stop once the heat turns off.
+We will add an additional side effect for this.

 {{< highlight javascript "hl_lines=2-5">}}
         } else if (this.heatOn.justUpdatedTo(false)) {